BADA is the leading trade association for the fine art, design and antiques community. Read our guide to caring for

 Never hang your watercolours near a heat source, such as a radiator or fireplace.

 Paintings should be placed away from direct sunlight, which causes watercolours to bleach.

 Never hang a watercolour on the interior of the outside wall of a building.

 Restoring antique watercolours

-Foxing is the ugly brown staining which appears when watercolours have been exposed to high humidity.
+Foxing is the brown staining which appears when watercolours have been exposed to high humidity.

 The effect is generally caused by mould growing on acidic paper.

-However, there is no remedy for fading in antique watercolours, caused by exposure to direct sunlight.
+However, there is no remedy for fading in antique watercolours.

 Traditional household solutions such as cleaning with breadcrumbs or repairing with adhesive tape will only cause further damage.